denis-zhdanov/samples/spring/test/mock-behavior/README.md

 It shows how to tweak *Spring*-managed beans behavior during tests execution.
 That allows to emulate race conditions in production code.

-We illustrated how to write a test which detects a race condition in the code below (a concurrent request might be executed between the calls to *cache.get()* and *cache.put()*):
+We illustrated how to write a test which detects the problem in the code below (a concurrent request might be executed between the calls to `cache.get()` and `cache.put()`):
 ```java
 @NotNull
 public Log store(@NotNull Log log) {